 But in 2015 more and more tech centers will employ a high-accountability or ownership model for more efficient resource utilization of resources.

-With a high-accountability model, individual support personnel take ownership of the customer experience.
+With a high-accountability model, individual support personnel takes ownership of the customer experience.
 They’ll use techniques such as collaboration and “swarming” to concurrently dismantle the barriers erected by “tiered” organizations on the way to providing better customer experiences.

 6. Predictive Analytics Makes Headway

 Making sense of Big Data was a key theme in 2014.
 It will be again in 2015.
 Predictive analytics is a great way for companies to make sense of Big Data.
-Predictive analytics can not only enhance business performance, it can also help SMBs identity and improve new revenue streams.
+Predictive analytics can not only enhance business performance, but it can also help SMBs identity and improve new revenue streams.

 7. Cybercrime Grows In Importance **Top Support Trends

 Cybercrime threats won’t lessen in 2015.
 In fact, an increasingly complex threat landscape will boost cybersecurity’s importance this year.
-Look for Predictive Analytics and Big-Data analytics to play huge roles in helping companies safeguard their data from cyber criminals.
+Look for Predictive Analytics and Big-Data analytics to play huge roles in helping companies safeguard their data from cybercriminals.